DogLung/DAT8-Assignments/Class2-HW.md

 	* item_name - The particular main item that is ordered, not including additional ingredients.

-	* choice_description - A list of all the additional ingredients that are partnered with the item_name field.1
+	* choice_description - A list of all the additional ingredients that are partnered with the item_name field.

 	* item_price - The cost of item(s) within the order.
 It should equate to quantity(item_name + choice_description).

-**2. How many orders do there appear to be?
+**2. How many orders do there appear to be?**

 	Assuming that these order_id's remained in numerical order and started with 1, the number of orders is 1834.